 Our actual leverage level is affected by a number of factors, some of which are outside our control.
 Significant inflows of proceeds from the sale of shares of our common stock generally cause our leverage as a percentage of our net assets, or our leverage ratio, to decrease, at least temporarily.
-Significant outflows of equity as a result of repurchases of shares of our common stock generally cause our leverage ratio to increase, at least temporarily.
-Our leverage ratio also increases or decreases with decreases or increases, respectively, in the value of our portfolio.
-If we borrow under a line of credit to fund repurchases of shares of our common stock or for other purposes, our leverage would increase and may exceed our target leverage.
+Significant outflows of equity as a result of repurchases of shares of our common stock generally cause our leverage ratio also increases or decreases with decreases or increases, respectively, in the value of our portfolio.
+If we borrow under a line of credit to fund repurchases of shares of shares of our common stock or for other purposes, our leverage would increase and may exceed our target leverage.
 In such cases, our leverage may remain at the higher level until we receive additional net proceeds from our continuous offering or sell some of our assets to repay outstanding indebtedness.